 The Public Use Microdata File (PUMF) Collection is a subscription-based service for institutions that require unlimited access to all anonymized and non-aggregated data in the PUMF collection.
 They can also be accessed directly from Statistics Canada program areas.

-The Data Liberation Initiative (DLI) is a partnership between post-secondary institutions and Statistics Canada for improving access to Canadian data resources.
-The DLI provides a wide range of data and metadata to participating post-secondary educational institutions, allowing their faculty and students unlimited access to numerous public use microdata files (PUMFs), databases and geographic files.
-Academic institutions pay a service fee for DLI support.
+The Data Liberation Initiative (DLI) is a partnership between postsecondary institutions and Statistics Canada to improve access to Canadian data resources, allowing faculty and students unlimited access to numerous public use data and geographical files.

 Remote Access to Health Survey Data